Platform finder

 Hands-off investors who want managed halal portfolios and a halal-first brand.

-Wahed Invest site iconWahed InvestWahed combines managed portfolio access, recognizable halal positioning, and broad listed market coverage in the current directory.Check your country, portfolio composition, fees, and current Shariah documentation before opening an account.
+Wahed Invest site iconWahed InvestWahed combines managed portfolio access, recognizable halal positioning, and broad market coverage in Hala's current listings.Check your country, portfolio composition, fees, and current Shariah documentation before opening an account.

 Score 4.6